guillaumemoreau/db-course/11_access.md

 - JDBC = Java DataBase Connectivity
 - **The** way of accessing databases in java
   - Based on the principles of ODBC
-  - Driver is indenpendent of the Operating System (java based)
+  - Driver is independent of the Operating System (java based)
   - Needs the installation of the relevant JDBC driver before use